Pentagon set to OK extending Guard deployment at Capitol - WTMJ

 The threat was tied to the far-right conspiracy theory promoted by QAnon supporters that former President Donald Trump would rise again to power on March 4, the original presidential inauguration day.
 That day passed with no problems, but law enforcement has said threats to buildings and personnel remain.

 In addition, Guard members complained of bad food, including some who said they became sick.
-On Monday, chief Pentagon spokesman John Kirby said that about 50 Guard troops had been treated for gastrointestial issues, out of the 26,000 that deployed to Washington.
+On Monday, Kirby said about 50 Guard troops had been treated for gastrointestinal issues, out of the 26,000 that deployed to Washington.
 He said six sought outpatient medical treatment, while the rest were treated at aid stations set up for the Capitol Hill mission.

 Acting Capitol Police Chief Yogananda Pittman made the request to have the Guard members stay on, setting off a series of discussions with the Pentagon and National Guard leaders.